 - AFS 433 Research Diving Methods (3 cr.)

 The Office of International Education can direct students to dozens of other study abroad programs.
-In additional to traditional study abroad programs in Europe and elsewhere, Marine Biology majors have studied at James Cook University (Australia) and the University of Hawaii, and have participated in the National Student Exchange.
+In addition to more traditional study abroad programs, Marine Biology majors have studied at (for instance):